-SECONDARY AND POSTSECONDARY (SECTIONS 3 - 14)
+SECONDARY AND POSTSECONDARY (SECTIONS 3-13)

-Questions in sections 3-14 in the application are common to both the secondary and postsecondary applications.
-Sections 3-9 are required components of the local application in accordance with section 134 of Perkins V. Responses for questions in each section MUST BE

-SUBMITTED.
-Responses submitted for last year's four-year application can be copied and pasted into the appropriate sections, with appropriate updates.
+Questions in sections 3-13 and 14 in the application are common both to the secondary and postsecondary applications.
+Sections 3- 9 are required components of the local application in accordance with section 134 of Perkins V. Responses for questions in each section MUST BE SUBMITTED.
+Please mark "N/A" if section 12 is not applicable.
+Responses submitted for last year's application can be copied and pasted, with appropriate updates.

-SECTIONS 3 TO 13 TABLE SUMMARY
+SECTIONS 3 TO 13.
+SUMMARY TABLE